Investment Management

 You might want to do the opposite.
 This is called being a contrarian investor, and it is what we generally practice.
 In the example above, we would sell the strong company’s stock at a profit and buy the struggling company, looking for a gain when the company rebounds.

 In addition to being contrarian when it comes to which stocks to buy and sell, we are also contrarian in our timing.
-We invest more when the market is down.
+We invest more when the market is down, based on predetermined valuation trigger points.
+Our purchases are based on data and evidence of undervaluation.
+Our clients often do the opposite of what a fearful investor might do, taking advantage of what we see as attractive opportunities.

 Almost every client at Laurel Wealth Planning has a customized portfolio.
-With our 20:1 client-to-staff ratio, we know our clients well, which helps enhance their results.
+With a high professional-to-client ratio (1:20), we’re able to provide more personalized attention, helping us understand our clients well.

 There are three keys to building a portfolio that matches a client’s needs and preferences: